 Travel insurance can provide cover for a range of scenarios, but it won’t cover everything.
-Check the PDS to know what is covered or not.
 Exclusions can differ between insurance providers, but some common ones may include:

 - Terrorism and armed conflict.
 While you could be covered for medical expenses if you’re hurt in a terrorist attack or hijacking incident, you may not be covered for any lost, damaged or stolen belongings.
-Furthermore, any events relating to war, invasion, armed conflict or civil insurrection generally aren’t covered by travel insurers.
+Furthermore, travel insurers generally don’t cover any events relating to war, invasion, armed conflict or civil insurrection.
 While terrorism and armed conflict can happen anywhere, the risk is higher for several locations in the Middle East.

 - Failing to look after your belongings.
 Keep an eye on your belongings.
 While travel insurance can cover theft, if you’re careless and fail to secure your bag (by leaving it on the seat of a hire car, for example), you might not be covered.

 - Travelling to a country with an active travel warning.
-As mentioned previously, travelling to a country with an active travel warning will likely void your cover.
+As mentioned previously, travelling to a country with an active travel warning will likely invalidate your cover.

-Our tips for travelling to the Middle East
+Our safety advice for travelling to the Middle East

 1. Check Smartraveller for visa requirements

 You’ll likely need a valid visa for every nation you plan on visiting in the Middle East.
-You can check Smartraveller’s guides for visa requirements and entry restrictions, plus updated travel warnings, safety information and advice.
+You can check Smartraveller’s guides for visa requirements, entry restrictions, updated travel warnings, safety information and advice.

 2. Be aware of danger zones

 It’s important to keep a lookout for possible threats.
-Be cautious in or around government buildings, national borders and military checkpoints, places of worship and high population areas such as markets, as these can be targets for terrorist attacks.2
+Be cautious in or around government buildings, national borders, military checkpoints, places of worship and high density areas such as markets, as these can all be targets for terrorist attacks.2